Aptivi/NitrocidKS/DocGen/wiki/releases/Compatibility-Notes-for-Second-Generation-KS.md

 These two functions are actually part of the terminal, and they make use of the $TERM_PROGRAM and $TERM environment variables, which are dependent on the terminal.

 Since these usually are undefined in Windows, we put these functions to KernelPlatform to accomodate the change as platform-dependent, but we don't actually check for Linux to execute these functions, because some terminal emulators in Windows actually define these variables.

+##### Moved shell common folders to KS.Shell.Shells

+This is to separate the shell code for each tool from their folders to a unified namespace, `KS.Shell.Shells`.
+It houses every shell for every tool.
+This is to make creation of built-in shells easier.

+This means that `*ShellCommon` modules are moved to `KS.Shell.Shells.*` and every call to that module should be redirected to that namespace.
+The tools, however, stays intact.